paulobueno/java-basics/README.md

 Taking advantage of a process called ***auto-unboxing***, this type of class receives the primitive value and transforms it into the final value type.
 This process also deals with unboxing of variables, once you can cast an `Int` into `int`.

+## Strings
+The reference type `String` has built in methods that help us perform operations such as get a char given an index, compare two Strings and more.
+Here is a small set of available methods:
+- `.compareTo(otherString)`
+- `.length()`
+- `.charAt()`
+### `compareTo(otherString)` method
+This method compares two Strings, char by char.
+As each char correspond to a number, based on ASCII table, we can perform this kind of operation.
+Upper case letters comes before lower case letters, so, when comparing `A` and `a`, capital letter would be less than its lower case.
+So, `upperCaseA.compareTo(lowerCaseA)` would be equals to -32.